 Tip: If you have created a unique set of filters that you may use again, be sure to bookmark it.
 This will save the filters so you can use them again in the future.

 Recipes can also be filtered based on nutrient needs.
 For example, if you are working with a client who has multiple food sensitivities and also requires a low carbohydrate diet, you can set a maximum carbohydrate content for recipes.

 On the Planner page, you can view the nutrition totals for the full day, including both macronutrient and micronutrient content.
 This way, you can ensure your client is meeting nutrition needs even if they are on a very limited diet.
 You can also view daily nutrition information as a breakdown of macronutrient percentages.

-All of the recipes in That Clean Life are written using the same format and have been developed, tested and photographed by our incredibly talented in-house recipe development team.
+All of the recipes in That Clean Life are written using the same format and have been developed, tested, and photographed by our incredibly talented in-house recipe development team.
 This way, you’re able to feel confident in the quality of the recipes clients will be receiving.